mdix/ytIframe/README.md

 See index.html for four examples, two by passing a string and two by passing a config object.

 ## Tests
-ytIframe is tested with (https://github.com/pivotal/jasmine)[Jasmine BDD testing framework] which is not included.
-You can download Jasmine (http://pivotal.github.com/jasmine/download.html)[here] and place the contents in test/lib/.
+ytIframe is tested with [Jasmine BDD testing framework](https://github.com/pivotal/jasmine) which is not included.
+You can download Jasmine [here](http://pivotal.github.com/jasmine/download.html) and place the contents in test/lib/.
 To run the tests, open test/specRunner.html in your browser.